WISPedia -- the WISPs Encyclopedia: Spin-0

 \subsubsection{Nuclear/Molecular Dark Matter \darkmatter}

 \purpose{The model investigates the possibility of \ac{DM} being made of a multi-constituent bound state. } \modelling{These models typically introduce fermionic or bosonic dark constituents charged under a confining gauge group or a dark \(U(1)\), thereby producing dark ``nuclei'' or ``atoms'' with large occupation numbers \(N\).
-The resulting hierarchy between constituent mass, binding momentum and composite size implies non-trivial momentum-dependent form factors in scattering processes.} \paper{References~\cite{Hardy2015_NBodyDarkMatter,Detmold2014_DarkBBN,Cline2021_DarkAtomsReview} explain the nature of a confining dark sector, leading to composite states such as dark baryons, dark nuclei and dark atoms.
-They study the underlying gauge dynamics, binding energies and dark nuclear reactions, including early-Universe dark nucleosynthesis, to determine relic abundances.
-Self-interactions, mass scales and couplings relevant for phenomenology beyond elementary \ac{DM} candidates are also analysed.} \useful{A discussion on composite inelastic \ac{DM} models where dark-sector bound states exhibit low-lying excited and generalisation of this idea to loosely bound \ac{DM} is described in Refs.~\cite{Alves2010_CompositeInelasticDM,Acevedo2024_LooselyBoundDM}.} \bounds{Current bounds on composite \ac{DM} restrict effective nucleon scattering cross sections and spatial extent by combining direct detection exclusions with phenomenology of propagation through matter.
+The resulting hierarchy between constituent mass, binding momentum, and composite size implies non-trivial momentum-dependent form factors in scattering processes.}

+\paper{References~\cite{Hardy:2015boa,Detmold:2014qqa,Cline:2021itd} explain the nature of a confining dark sector, leading to composite states such as dark baryons, dark nuclei, and dark atoms.
+They study the underlying gauge dynamics, binding energies, and dark nuclear reactions, including early-Universe dark nucleosynthesis, to determine relic abundances.
+Self-interactions, mass scales, and couplings relevant for phenomenology beyond elementary \ac{DM} candidates are also analysed.} \useful{A discussion on composite inelastic \ac{DM} models where dark-sector bound states exhibit low-lying excited and generalisation of this idea to loosely bound \ac{DM} is described in Refs.~{\cite{SpierMoreiraAlves:2010err,Acevedo:2024lyr}}.} \bounds{Current bounds on composite \ac{DM} restrict effective nucleon scattering cross sections and spatial extent by combining direct detection exclusions with phenomenology of propagation through matter.
 Extended composites that disassemble in terrestrial media exhibit unique multi-scatter and cascade signatures that probe parameter space beyond point-like limits.
-These bounds imply that viable composite \ac{DM} models must have suppressed interactions, strong form-factor effects, or occupy constrained regions of mass and cross-section~\cite{boukhtouchen2025deconstructivecompositedarkmatter}.}
+These bounds imply that viable composite \ac{DM} models must have suppressed interactions, strong form-factor effects, or occupy constrained regions of mass and cross-section~{\cite{Boukhtouchen:2025vvg}}.}